noapeled/GloolaServer/README.md

 # GloolaServer

-The server uses RESTful API to administrate several collections of entities, as following.
+The server uses RESTful API to administrate several collections of entities.
+All responses from the server are of the following format.

+    {
+        error: <false if response is successful, otherwise true or some Error object>
+        message: <a JSON object with the requested contents.>
+    }

 ## Login
-Before a user makes requests to the server, the user must log in and obtain an identifying token.
+Before a user makes requests to the server, the user must log in and obtain a token, which identifies the user in all subsequent requests.
 This can be done either indirectly through Google login, or directly through the server.

 ### Logging in through Google